Not sure what to do in Mexico City in 5 days?

 In Condesa, you’ll find two of Mexico City’s best parks — Mexico Park (Parque Mexico) and Spain Park (Parque España).
 Walk through them at your pace, before heading to one of Condesa’s best cafes, taquerías and lunch spots.
 Some of the most popular places include Maque, El Pescadito and Lardo, respectively.

 As the most populous city in North America, there are many areas to stay in Mexico City.
-However, unlike places like Tulum, not all neighborhoods in Mexico City are safe and designed for tourists.
+However, not all neighborhoods in Mexico City are safe to stay and designed for tourists.

 If you are visiting Mexico City, we highly recommend you to stay in one of the following neighborhoods: Centro Historic, Roma, La Condesa, Juarez, or Polanco.